The Homeowner's Guide to Identifying Live Wires: A Comprehensive Guide

 These are step-by-step directions for identifying live wires

-- Switch off the power source to the circuit you will be working on.
+- Shut off the power supply to the circuit that you’ll be working on.

 What Should You Do If You Discover an Active Wire